 People were involved in personalising their own bedroom so that they had items around them that they treasured and had meaning to them.
-One person showed us their bedroom and said "I've got pictures of my family everywhere, I spend time looking at them all and smiling at the good times."
-Another person said "the staff know every name of my family in the pictures and I tell them stories about things that have happened."
+One person told us "I've just had my bedroom decorated and I chose the colour of the paint", another person showed us their bedroom with all of their family photos in photo frames and personalised pictures on their walls.

 Care plans included people's preferences and choices about how they wanted their care to be given and we saw this was respected.
-Care staff we spoke with confirmed they knew peoples preferences.
 Staff understood the importance of respecting people's rights and people were supported to dress in their personal style.
+We saw that some people had been supported to apply make-up and have their nails painted.
+People who used the service had 'hospital passports' which in the event of needing hospital admission could be given to the hospital staff and it clearly sets out how people prefer to be supported, their likes and dislikes and any anxieties and triggers for behaviour's a person may have.